 Factors beyond the Corporation's control may affect the marketability of metals discovered, if any.
-The development of lithium operations at the OCA Prospect is highly dependent on projected demand for and uses of lithium-based end products.
+The development of lithium operations at the Corporation properties is highly dependent on projected demand for and uses of lithium-based end products.
 This includes lithium-ion batteries for electric vehicles and other large format batteries that currently have limited market share and whose projected adoption rates are not assured.
 To the extent that such markets do not develop in the manner contemplated by the Corporation, then the long-term growth in the market for lithium products will be adversely affected, which would inhibit the potential for development of the projects, their potential commercial viability and would otherwise have a negative effect on the business and financial condition of the Corporation.
 In addition, as a commodity, lithium market demand is subject to the substitution effect in which end-users adopt an alternate commodity as a response to supply constraints or increases in market pricing.
-To the extent that these factors arise in the market for lithium, it could have a negative impact on overall prospects for growth of the lithium market and pricing, which in turn could have a negative effect on the Corporation and its projects.
+To the extent that these factors arise in the market for lithium, it could have a negative effect on the Corporation and its projects.